Our children are incredibly proud of their work in Elms class. Take a look at some of their excellent contributions below.

 Music:

-In the first unit of this term - The Unanswered Question - we will be developing an understanding of the life and work of American composer Charles Ives, and composing a piece of music inspired by his famous piece 'The Unanswered Question'.
-Lessons will start with a focus on singing.
+In this unit we will be developing an understanding of the life and work of American composer Charles Ives, and composing a piece of music inspired by his famous piece 'The Unanswered Question'.

 Below is our year 4 curriculum map for our maths this year.
 Our programme has been designed to provide learners with a deep conceptual understanding of mathematical principles and the ability to confidently communicate in precise mathematical language